 What’s your favorite workout song?
 Uma Thurman by Fallout Boy

 Are you training for anything?
-I am training for the Cherry Blossom 10 Miler, the Cape Cod Ragnar and then, in May, I’ll start training for my 5th year running the Twin Cities Marathon.
+I am training for the Cherry Blossom 10 Miler, and the Cape Cod Ragnar, and then, in May, I’ll start training for my 5th year running the Twin Cities Marathon.

 What are your health and fitness goals?
 My goal is to lead the kind of healthy lifestyle that I would want my kids to pattern themselves after.
 I hope to complete a sprint distance triathlon sometime in the next few years.